 Photograph Collections – Sherman Library has an extensive photograph collection totaling more than 30,000 items.
 The collections has particular strengths in the history of Newport Beach, Los Angeles and Southern California maritime subjects.
 You can also watch a virtual talk about the photograph collection.

-- Access Policy for archival collections, including documents, photographs, maps and other unique items.
+Archival Collections – Documents, photographs, maps and other unique items.